UoGSoE/marketplace-claude/README.md

 ## Installation

 1. Run `claude`, then :
-- `/plugin marketplace-add https//github.com/UoGSoE/marketplace-claude`
+- `/plugin` -> Marketplaces -> Add marketplace -> https//github.com/UoGSoE/marketplace-claude`

-- `/plugin install` - then search for 'teamdev'
+Make sure to enable the plugin - then restart Claude.

 Now you should have varous `/teamdev:` commands available and if you run `/skills` there will be some teamdev skills listed.